Sv443-Network/SvCoreLib/docs.md

 SvCoreLib, as the name suggests, is the core library used by [Sv443](https://github.com/Sv443) in all of his Node.js projects.

 This library supports both CommonJS ("vanilla" Node.js) and TypeScript.
+With the exception of certain features that rely on the filesystem, HTTP or SQL connections, this library should be webpack compatible.

 Please note that I am not good at writing documentations and this library is pretty big so please use the code examples as an additional guide.
 Please also note that the examples in this documentation are written in CommonJS.